cryptoadvance/specter-desktop/docs/multisig-guide.md

 ## What is Multisig?

 Multisig is a way to allow spending from your wallet only after 2 *signing devices*  (e.g. 2 *hardware wallets*) have signed the outgoing transaction.
 These 2 *signing devices* can be any 2 out of 3 *signing devices*.
-This is called a *2 out of 3* multisig wallet.
+This is called a *2 of 3* multisig wallet.

 Pros: